victor-gp/cmd-help-sublime-syntax/README.md

 This is a Sublime Syntax definition for [`bat`](https://github.com/sharkdp/bat) to colorize command `--help` messages.

-It provides just enough color to help find your way around a help message:
+It provides just enough color to help find your way around a help message.

 <img src="./docs/assets/cmd-help-example.png" width="700" alt="Example usage of the cmd-help syntax on 'bat -h'">